Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that Whyalla Jenkins has one of the highest incomes nationally.
-The median income is $84,242 and the average income stands at $102,029.
-This contrasts with Rest of SA's figures of a median income of $48,920 and an average income of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $91,655 (median) and $111,008 (average) as of September 2025.
-Census 2021 income data shows Whyalla Jenkins' incomes cluster around the 70th percentile nationally.
-The $1,500 - $2,999 bracket dominates with 35.5% of residents (723 people).
+The median income is $84,242, while the average income stands at $102,029.
+This contrasts with Rest of SA's median income of $48,920 and average income of $58,933.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Whyalla Jenkins would be approximately $91,655 (median) and $111,008 (average) as of September 2025.
+Census 2021 income data shows that incomes in Whyalla Jenkins cluster around the 70th percentile nationally.
+The $1,500 - 2,999 income bracket dominates with 35.5% of residents (723 people).
 After housing costs, residents retain 87.3% of their income.
-Area's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income